Dunstan: Archbishop of Canterbury

 In 973, Dunstan's statesmanship reached its zenith when he officiated at the coronation of King Edgar.
 Edgar was crowned at Bath in an imperial ceremony planned not as the initiation, but as the culmination of his reign (a move that must have taken a great deal of preliminary diplomacy).
 This service, devised by Dunstan himself and celebrated with a poem in the Anglo-Saxon Chronicle forms the basis of the present-day British coronation ceremony.
 There was a second symbolic coronation held later.
 This was an important step, as other kings of Britain came and gave their allegiance to Edgar at Chester.
 Six kings in Britain, including the kings of Scotland and of Strathclyde, pledged their faith that they would be the king's liege-men on sea and land.

 Edgar ruled as a strong and popular king for 16 years.
+Edgar's reign, and implicitly his governing partnership with Dunstan, was praised by early chroniclers and historians who regarded it as a golden age.
+The Anglo-Saxon Chronicle caveated the acclaim with one complaint, criticising the high level of immigration that took place at that time.
+It would appear from William of Malmesbury's later history that the objection was limited to the mercenary seaman, employed from around the North Sea littoral, to assist in the defence of the country.

-In 975 he was succeeded by his eldest son Edward "the Martyr".
+In 975, Edgar was succeeded by his eldest son Edward "the Martyr".
 His accession was disputed by his stepmother, Ælfthryth, who wished her own son Æthelred to reign.
 Through the influence of Dunstan, Edward was chosen and crowned at Winchester.
 Edgar's death had encouraged the reactionary nobles, and at once there was a determined attack upon the monks, the protagonists of reform.
 Throughout Mercia they were persecuted and deprived of their possessions.
 Their cause, however, was supported by Æthelwine, the ealdorman of East Anglia, and the realm was in serious danger of civil war.
 Three meetings of the Witan were held to settle these disputes, at Kyrtlington, at Calne, and at Amesbury.
 At the second of them the floor of the hall where the Witan was sitting gave way, and all except Dunstan, who clung to a beam, fell into the room below; several men were killed.